ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 =========================

-Like all technical documentation, the documentation for PyAnsys libraries includes lots of abbreviations, which is a general term that includes not only abbreviations but also acronyms and initialisms.
+Like all technical documentation, the documentation for PyAnsys libraries includes lots of abbreviations, which is a general term that also includes acronyms and initialisms.

 On the first use of an abbreviation that might be unfamiliar to the developer community, the documentation for a PyAnsys library provides the longer word